zepheira/pybibframe/README.md

 If you want an RDF/XML representation of this file you can do:

     marc2bf -o resources.versa.json --rdfxml resources.rdf records.mrx

+These options do build the full RDF model in memory, so they can slow things down quite a bit.

-You can get the source from standard input:
+You can get the source MARC/XML from standard input:

     curl http://lccn.loc.gov/2006013175/marcxml | marc2bf -c /Users/uche/dev/zepheira/pybibframe-plus/test/resource/config1.json --mod=bibframe.zextra -o /tmp/marc2bf.versa.json

-See also Das Innere des Glaspalastes in London from one of Eric Miller's favorite examples:
+In this case a record is pulled from the Web, in particular Library of Congress Online Catalog / LCCN Permalink.
+Another example, Das Innere des Glaspalastes in London:

     curl http://lccn.loc.gov/2012659481/marcxml | marc2bf -c /Users/uche/dev/zepheira/pybibframe-plus/test/resource/config1.json --mod=bibframe.zextra -o /tmp/marc2bf.versa.json

-(Pulling a record from the Web, in particular Library of Congress Online Catalog / LCCN Permalink)

 You can process more than one MARC/XML file at a time by listing them on the command line: